-The luminance must be measured orthogonally to the display screen plane at nine points.
+The luminance must be measured orthogonally to the notebook screen plane at nine points.
 The four corner positions (1, 3, 7 and 9) are measured 1° from the edges of the screen as shown in figure luminance uniformity 1.
-The four side positions (2, 4, 6 and 8) are measured on the middle of the side, 1° from the edge.
-Finally, the center position (5) is measured.
-This means that all measurement points have $1/2^\circ$ marginal to the edges if the measurement area of the instrument is 1° .
+The four side positions (2, 4, 6 and 8) are measured on the middle of the side 1° from the edge.
+Finally the center position (5) is measured.
+This means that all measurement points have 1/2° marginal to the edges if the measurement area of the instrument is 1°.

-The luminance uniformity must also be evaluated visually by the technician in order to find any dark or bright areas outside of the nine default positions.
-If a significantly bright or dark area is found, these measuring points must also be measured and used to evaluate the luminance uniformity.
+The luminance uniformity must also be evaluated visually by the technician in order to find any dark or bright areas except from the 9 default positions.
+If a significantly bright or dark area is found these measuring points must also be measured and used to evaluate the luminance uniformity.